hayd/s/pep8/content.md

 TODO: Examples, can do these live!

-side note: landscape/codeclimate extend this idea to catch "code smells", lint-type errors.
+side note: flake mccabe extend this idea to catch "code smells", lint errors.

 ---